MacArthur will give 25 new fellows $625,000 each to pursue ‘high-risk, high-reward’ work

 Perhaps best-known among the recipients is Ibram X. Kendi, a historian and author of the best-selling books, “How to Be an Antiracist” and “Stamped From the Beginning: The Definitive History of Racist Ideas in America.”

 Trevor Bedford, another new fellow, is a computational virologist who creates tools to help track the evolution of viruses.
-The last two years have been “cycles of overwork and burnout,” Bedford says of his efforts to analyze and track samples of the virus that causes covid-19.
-The MacArthur foundation credits him with creating a “critical source of information about the genetic origins of divergent strains of the virus.”
+The past two years have been “cycles of overwork and burnout,” Bedford says of his efforts to analyze and track samples of the virus that causes covid-19.
+The MacArthur Foundation credits him with creating a “critical source of information about the genetic origins of divergent strains of the virus.”

 “I don’t know how to feel,” he told The Post from his home in Seattle.
 “The only reason any of this is happening is because of the pandemic, and it can feel like this is me getting these awards on top of millions of people.
 So it’s hard for it to be, like, a good thing by itself.”